fshipy/COVIDNet-Assistant/docs/models.md

 These models are trained and tested on the Verified-Only Split of Covid19-Cough dataset

 ## Seed Architectures
-Seed Design used to generate final COVID-Net Assistant architectures via Generative Synthesis.
+Seed Design used to generate final COVID-Net Assistant architectures via Generative Synthesis:

 <p align="left">
 	<img src="../image/covidnet_assitant_seed_design.png" alt="photo not available" width="60%" height="60%">